7oiden/passionate-photography-exam-1/README.md

 ### Contact page:

-Create a contact us page, there should be 4 textboxes on this page:
+Create a contact us page, there should be 4 text boxes on this page:
 -	Name (Should be more than 5 characters long)
 -	Email address (Must be a valid email address)
 -	Subject (Should be more than 15 characters long)
 -	Message content (Should be more than 25 characters long)

-Please use JavaScript for validation, show error messages if the values in the textboxes do not meet the requirements.
+Please use JavaScript for validation, show error messages if the values in the text boxes do not meet the requirements.

 <hr/>